Parent page: Workspace Configuration

 The operation to delete lifecycle definitions can be undone.
 Exporting and Importing Definitions

-User-defined lifecycle definitions are available for use only in the managed content server in which they are defined.
-Providing the ability to port definitions between servers, the
+User-defined lifecycle definitions are available for use only in the connected Workspace in which they are defined.
+Providing the ability to port definitions between Workspaces, the

 Edit Lifecycle Definitions dialog features Export and Import capabilities.